kadylove/documentation/content/applications/finance/payment_providers.rst

   - Receive the payment confirmation and wait until the order is shipped to capture the payment.
   - Review and verify that orders are legitimate before the payment is completed and the fulfillment process starts.
-  - Avoid potentially high processing fees for cancelled payments: payment acquirers will not charge you for voiding an authorization.
+  - Avoid potentially high processing fees for cancelled payments: payment providers will not charge you for voiding an authorization.
   - Hold a security deposit to return later, minus any deductions (e.g., after a damage).

-Enable this feature by navigating to the :guilabel:`Configuration` tab from your payment acquirer and by ticking the :guilabel:`Capture Amount Manually` checkbox.
+Enable this feature by navigating to the :guilabel:`Configuration` tab from your payment provider and by ticking the :guilabel:`Capture Amount Manually` checkbox.

 To capture the payment after it was authorized, go to the related sales order or invoice and click